-\$4,800 in Measure P carryover funds to complete the plans for design of new amenities at green space adjacent to Ted C. Wills previously vacated by Big Picture Academy.
+\$4,800 in Measure P carryover to complete plans for the design of new amenities at green space adjacent to Ted C. Wills previously vacated by Big Picture Academy.

-Vinland Improvements: \$10,000 in General Fund carryover to finalize design of play structure improvements; \$13,100 in Measure P carryover for project closeout costs associated with the Vinland restroom upgrade project; \$935,000 in Measure P carryover funds and \$1,500 in ARPA carryover funds to finalize the design of new pickleball court north of the existing courts.
+Vinland Improvements: \$10,000 in General Fund carryover and \$250,000 in ARPA for construction of play structure improvements; \$13,100 in Measure P carryover for project closeout costs associated with the Vinland restroom upgrade project; \$935,000 in Measure P carryover and \$410,700 ARPA to finalize the design and construction of a new pickleball court north of the existing courts.

-Veteran's Memorial Improvements: The City will utilize \$936,600 in Measure P carryover funds to continue a multi-year renovation/restoration of Veteran's Memorial Auditorium.

-Willow & Balch Tot Lot Replacement: \$75,400 in Measure P carryover to complete construction of a new structure to replace the previous playground at Willow & Balch which was damaged in a fire, including enhancements to add safety surface and shade structures.
+Veteran's Memorial Improvements: \$936,600 in Measure P carryover to continue a multi-year renovation/restoration of Veteran's Memorial Auditorium.
+Willow & Balch Tot Lot Replacement: \$75,400 in Measure P to complete construction of a new structure to replace the previous playground at Willow & Balch, which was damaged in a fire.
+The project includes safety surface and shade structure enhancements.

-Woodward Park Pickleball Courts: \$70,400 in regional park revenue carryover funds to complete the plans for design of new pickleball courts at Woodward Park.
+Woodward Park Pickleball Courts: \$70,400 in regional park revenue carryover to complete the plans for the design of new pickleball courts at Woodward Park.

-Court Resurfacing: \$127,700 in Measure P carryover funds to resurface courts at locations to be determined, of which \$54,700 must be expended in parks located in neighborhoods designated as highest need.
+Court Resurfacing: \$127,700 in Measure P to resurface courts at locations to be determined, of which \$54,700 must be expended in parks located in neighborhoods designated as highest need.